 On Saturday 13 September, Queen’s Park beat Caledonian 7-0 at Burnbank.
 On the following Saturday, Queen’s travelled to Kinning Park to take on Rangers in the first round of the Scottish Cup.
 A closely-fought match ended scoreless.

 The Scottish Cup replay with Rangers took place at Hampden Park on Saturday 27 September before a crowd of 5,000.
 Queen’s Park won 5-1.
-Jamie Weir opened the scoring with a “rocket-like shot” and Johnny Kay got a second before half-time.
+Jimmy Weir opened the scoring with a “rocket-like shot” and Johnny Kay got a second before half-time.
 George Ker got the third and “Bird” scored numbers four and five.

 The North British Daily Mail reported on two unusual incidents that occurred during the course of the match: - “During the game a frightened hare started off across the park in rear of the grandstand, and made its way past the road followed by thousands of excited eyes, but it was despatched by a dog in the recreation park.
 Nor was this all.
 In a few minutes thereafter a loud crackling sound revealed the fact that the old pavilion at the Queen’s Park had fallen, and buried several men and boys in the debris.
 It was covered with spectators at the time, but fortunately no one was seriously hurt, although several received bruises.”